Cootamundra railway station: Description

 The station building is a type 5, first-class brick station originally dating from 1884 with alterations in 1904–05, 1915 and 1943.
 The platforms are faced in brick.
 A refreshment room sits on the up platform, dating from c.
 1890 with 1904 additions.
 The branch platform has an additional awning at the Sydney end, which is considered particularly fine.

 The complex also include a fibrous cement clad flat roofed signal box (1942), railway barracks (1932) and a type 3 gatekeeper's residence located in Cowcumba Street.
 The level crossing, steel pedestrian footbridge at south end, turntable, triangle junction and the station's trees, signs and lights are also heritage-listed.

 Services

-Cootamundra is served by two daily NSW TrainLink XPT services in each direction operating between Sydney and Melbourne, and a twice weekly NSW TrainLink Xplorer between Griffith and Sydney split from Canberrra services at Goulburn.
+Cootamundra is served by two daily NSW TrainLink XPT services in each direction operating between Sydney and Melbourne, and a twice weekly NSW TrainLink Xplorer between Griffith and Sydney split from Canberra services at Goulburn.
 NSW TrainLink also operate road coach services from Cootamundra to Mildura, Tumbarumba, Queanbeyan, Bathurst, Dubbo and Condobolin.